Abel Decaux: Biography

-Decaux learned English (albeit difficultly) in order to communicate with his students.
+Decaux learned English (albeit with difficulty) in order to communicate with his students.
 His wife, however, did not.
 He would spend holidays in France.

 In 1930, Decaux's daughter married Pierre Jean Pavie, choirmaster and organist at the Saint-Pierre-et-Saint-Paul church in Colombes on 15 July.
 They had four children.

 Having been appointed by presidential edict as a Chevalier of the Légion d'honneur the preceding year (André Laboulaye, French ambassador to the United States had physically bestowed the medal upon him), he returned to his homeland in 1935, accepting a teaching position at the École César Franck, the successor of the Schola Cantorum (succeeding Vierne); and at the Institut Grégorien in Paris.
-The resignation, was caused by among other things, rivalries and hostile terms with colleagues, as well as his wife's dissatisfaction.
+The resignation was caused by, among other things, rivalries and hostile terms with colleagues, as well as his wife's dissatisfaction.
 The basilica's position would later be filled in by Ludovic Panel, his deputy.
 Decaux's failure to reoccupy the position (despite his protests) led to his appointment as titular of Saint-Joseph-des-Carmes with its 1902 Didier organ; in 1936.

 Decaux died at his home, 284 Boulevard Raspail, in the 14th arrondissement of Paris at the age of 74 at 01:00 on 19 March 1943.
 He and his wife are buried in Aumale—the town also has a street bearing his name.
 His widow later died in 1961, with their daughter following on 23 May 1979.

 Music

 The body of music which Decaux wrote throughout his lifetime is considerably small; with only two pieces being published in his lifetime.
 His fame mainly stems from his piano suite Clairs de lune, written between 1900 and 1907 and published in 1913.
 It is remarkably modern for its time, anticipating both Claude Debussy and Arnold Schoenberg.
-He later received the moniker "The French Schoenberg" from his contemporaries.
+He later received the nickname "The French Schoenberg" from his contemporaries.